 WWF leaves no stone unturned in protecting voiceless animals.
 More often than not, they do it through thought-provoking and compelling marketing designs.
 WWF is known for its unorthodox visuals in advertising.

 Take this Jenga advertisement, for example.
 WWF compares the ecosystem to Jenga.
-As you know, Jenga is a game where you pull one block carefully to not knock down the entire structure.
-But this is a challenge in the game of Jenga.
-WWF shows how the ecosystem will come crashing down when a species of animals is eliminated.
+Jenga is a game that involves pulling blocks carefully without knocking down the entire structure, which is a great challenge.
+WWF shows how the ecosystem will come crashing down when an animal species is eliminated.

-Although it has been kicked out of the spotlight, Nokia reinvented visual metaphor in advertising during its prime days.
+Although it has been kicked out of the spotlight, Nokia reinvented visual metaphors in advertising during its prime days.
 And this particular one is a perfect example!

 With a wide range of mobile phone models, Nokia relaunched a specific one solely focused on music.
 It was Nokia’s relaunch of the XpressMusic phone.
-The mobile phone company claimed that it was like having all your favorite tunes in the palm of your hands.
-And what better way to depict that visually than by putting a small guitar in the palm of someone’s hand.
+The mobile phone company claimed that it was like having all your favorite tunes in the palm of your hand.
+A guitar on a hand shows how accessible music is on a portable gadget.

 Launching their summer eyewear pieces, Diniz used tropical fruits and shaped them into sunglasses.
 The fruits represent how timely the sunglasses are for the sunny weather.
-Plus, the fruits’ shadows are also shaped according to every eyewear piece.
+Plus, the fruits’ shadows are also shaped according to different eyewear styles.

 13. Jordan Insurance Company

-Visual metaphor in marketing is both bizarre yet captivating.
-And you’ll know if you’ve achieved success if you’ve stimulated the minds of your viewers.
+Visual metaphor in marketing is both bizarre and captivating.
+Achieving success in this department means stimulating the minds of your viewers.
 Here’s one example from the Jordan Insurance Company that’s both bizarre and captivating.

 14. Tic Tac